vickrant/jquery/README.md

 # jquery
-only for basic jquery and javascript r and d
+my name is vikrant and this is my personnel repo only for basic jquery and javascript r and d stuff